-(g) Each board member (voting and non-voting) must sign a "Conflict of Interest Acknowledgement and Nondisclosure Agreement" (Figure 515-1) before the activities of the board commence.
+(h) Each board member, including advisors, must sign a "Conflict of Interest Acknowledgement and Nondisclosure Agreement" (515.305-71 Actions before releasing proposals.) before the activities of the board commence.
 No person may serve as a board member if that person or any member of that person's family has any direct financial or employment interest in any of the firms being evaluated.
-The board member is responsible for identifying any possible conflict of interest once you identify the competing architect-engineer firms.
-You determine whether to disqualify the member from the board.
+The board member is responsible for identifying any possible conflict of interest once the competing architect-engineer firms have been identified.
+If a conflict of interest is identified, the contracting officer shall determine whether to disqualify the member from the board.